 We will continue to provide our registration services via our website.

-To expedite applications for registration there will be a new streamlined registration form available on the portal from Monday 23rd March – less than 5 mins to complete the online form.
+To expedite applications for registration there will be a new streamlined registration form available on the portal from Monday 23rd March.

 The application fee from Monday 23rd March will be waived for 6 months for new applicants.